 First, it flags up inefficiencies within the supply chain, which can lead to cost savings as well as environmental benefits.
 Second, it often stimulates useful innovation in design and production.
 Third, legislation increasingly makes manufacturers responsible for endof- life products, and LCA is the best way to prepare for it.

 The marine industry takes its lead from automotive in many ways, and LCA doesn’t need to be an exception.
 The automotive industry has been working with LCA tools for almost 20 years, successfully using them to identify efficiency hotspots and ultimately making sure that each new model represents better environmental properties over its entire life cycle, compared to its outgoing predecessor.
-Already, automakers have to ensure 85 per cent of each vehicle they sell in the EU can be recycled, and it’s only a matter of time before boatbuilders face similar regulations.
+Already, automakers have to ensure 85 per cent of each vehicle they sell in the EU can be recycled, and it’s only a matter of time before boatbuilders and this suppliers for boat building materials face similar regulations.

 One tangible example comes from Jaguar Land Rover, which has been successfully applying a LCA model, investing heavily in research, engineering and manufacturing to deliver innovative solutions that reduce the environmental impact of their vehicles throughout their entire life cycle.
 By reducing the weight of a vehicle’s body and components, they can make cars more efficient, while delivering the performance expected by customers.

 Some of their vehicles use revolutionary all-aluminium bodies that significantly reduce their weight, with a new lightweight modified aluminium alloy that allows for a higher proportion of recycled content, uses 95 per cent less energy to manufacture and produces less waste than virgin material.